simplepie/simplepie/README.markdown

 ## What comes in the package?
 1. `SimplePie.compiled.php` - The SimplePie library in one file.
 This is all that's required for your pages.
 2. `SimplePieAutoloader.php` - The SimplePie Autoloader if you want to use the separate file version.
-   `SimplePie` - Directory with all SimplePie libraries for separate file version'
+3. `SimplePie/` - SimplePie classes for use with the autoloader
-3. `README.markdown` - This document.
+4. `README.markdown` - This document.
-4. `LICENSE.txt` - A copy of the BSD license.
+5. `LICENSE.txt` - A copy of the BSD license.
-5. `compatibility_test/` - The SimplePie compatibility test that checks your server for required settings.
+6. `compatibility_test/` - The SimplePie compatibility test that checks your server for required settings.
-6. `demo/` - A basic feed reader demo that shows off some of SimplePie's more noticable features.
+7. `demo/` - A basic feed reader demo that shows off some of SimplePie's more noticable features.
-7. `idn/` - A third-party library that SimplePie can optionally use to understand Internationalized Domain Names (IDNs).
+8. `idn/` - A third-party library that SimplePie can optionally use to understand Internationalized Domain Names (IDNs).
-8. `test/` - SimplePie's unit test suite.
+9. `test/` - SimplePie's unit test suite.

 ## To start the demo
 1. Upload this package to your webserver.